hannibal002/SkyHanni/CONTRIBUTING.md

 [DevAuth](https://github.com/DJtheRedstoner/DevAuth) is a tool that allows logging in to a Minecraft account while debugging in IntelliJ.
 This is very useful for coding live on Hypixel without the need to compile a jar.

 -   The library is already downloaded by Gradle.
-- SkyHanni will automatically set up DevAuth.
+-   Hanni will automatically set up DevAuth.
 -   Start Minecraft inside IntelliJ normally.
     -   Click on the link in the console and verify with a Microsoft account.
     -   The verification process will reappear every few days (after the session token expires).

 ### Hot Swap